giovdi/ha-prices/README.md

 #### - One or few devices

-If you have a small bunch of devices, you may prefer adding all of them to the Energy Panel.
+With a small bunch of devices, you may prefer adding all of them to the Energy Panel (I suggest no more than 3) directly as Helpers.

-If you'd like to set up the Unit meters through YAML, use the following example:
+If you like to set up the Unit meters through YAML, use the following example:

 ```
 unit_meter: